-Open every Saturday and Sunday of the week rain or shine, the Wagon Wheel Flea Market is Florida’s biggest flea market.
-Located in the heart of Pinellas county, the Wagon Wheel rests on 125 acres, and hosts nearly 2,000 stalls (1,300 of them indoor).
+Open every Saturday and Sunday of the week rain or shine, the Wagon Wheel Flea Market is Florida’s largest flea market.
+Located in the heart of Pinellas county, the Wagon Wheel rests on 125 acres and hosts nearly 2,000 stalls (1,300 of them indoor).

-The Wagon Wheel and Mustang Flea Markets have been staple attractions of Pinellas County since the mid-1960s.
-Both flea markets have something for everyone: from old home appliances to sunglasses, antique furniture to tools, vintage home decor to air filters, sweet treats, and exotic fruits and vegetables that you’d be hard pressed to find anywhere else in the Tampa bay area.
+The Wagon Wheel and Mustang Flea Markets have been stapled attractions of Pinellas County since the mid-1960s.
+Both flea markets have something for everyone: from old home appliances to sunglasses, antique furniture to tools, vintage home decor to air filters, sweet treats, and exotic fruits and vegetables that you’d be hard-pressed to find anywhere else in the Tampa bay area.

 However, there are a few aspects that make the Wagon Wheel Flea Market and the Mustang Flea Market different from each other.
 For starters, the days and hours of operation.

-The jist of it all is this: none of these flea markets has a specific “type” of customer.
-Both offer a safe, family friendly environment, with bargains and treats that will excite people of all ages.
+The gist of it all is this: none of these flea markets has a specific type of customer.
+Both offer a safe, family-friendly environment, with bargains and treats that will excite people of all ages.